eaze/wordpress-and-email-front-end-project/README.md

  Make sure it satisfies these requirements:

- 1. renders well on all major email apps/platforms
+ 1. Renders well on all major email apps/platforms
- 2. renders well for various screen sizes
+ 2. Renders well for various screen sizes
  3. Works without images off

 ## Setup